evmts/tevm-monorepo/extensions/viem/docs/type-aliases/ViemTevmExtension.md

 > **ViemTevmExtension**: () => [`ViemTevmClientDecorator`](ViemTevmClientDecorator.md)

+## Deprecated

+in favor of the viem transport

 This extension is highly experimental and should not be used in production.

 Creates a decorator to a viem wallet client that adds the `writeContractOptimistic` method to the `tevm` property.